 Instead of medicine, fast for a day.

 This weekend I completed my first fast ever.
 The experience was easier than I thought.
 With nothing but water and 2 cups of bone broth, I broke my fast at hour 57.
+Here's why I did it, how and some of my best practices.

 This post contains affiliate links.
 See Disclosures for details.